Primo Brands Corporation (PRMB) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, Dec.
-5, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Primo Brands Corporation ("Primo Brands" or the "Company") (NYSE: PRMB).
+BENSALEM, Pa., Dec.
+10, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Primo Brands Corporation ("Primo Brands" or the "Company") (NYSE: PRMB).

-IF YOU SUFFERED A LOSS ON YOUR PRIMO BRANDS INVESTMENTS, CLICK HERE BEFORE JANUARY 12, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?